bertreb/pimatic-smartmeter-obis/README.md

 - tariff2totaldelivery: 1-0:2.8.2

 You can change the OBIS string to get the right values from your smartmeter.
+The acronym and unit per value can be customized.

 If you want to format the values in the GUI, use xAttributeOptions.
 For example: to get rid of the decimals 'behind the dot' use displayFormat: fixed, decimal:0.